lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked on Lambda School's homework, mainly lesson 07 concerning objects.
 I completed the assignment and pushed it to GitHub.

 **Thoughts**: I'm feeling more comfortable with Javascript now.
 Still, I'm a beginniner, but I just feel more confident going into it.
 I'm less freaked out when code doesn't initially work; I feel like I solve it faster too.
 Not always, but I know how/where to look for answers.

+### R1D93: 4/22/18

+**Today's Progress**: I finished Lambda School lesson 08 homework and started working on lesson 09.
+The lessons involve Javascript classes and callback functions.

+**Thoughts**: Callbacks are starting to make a bit more sense to me now.
+The complicated ones still feel pretty abstract to me, but I think writing out Feynman prompts on these terms will help as well.